 Option 2: You can opt-out of experimental participation by following Option 2, which consists of writing two summaries of research journal articles.
-More information about both options are located here: http://psych.rutgers.edu/undergrad/rpurules
+More information about both options are located here: https://psych.rutgers.edu/academics/undergraduate/general-psych-requirement/189-human-research-student-requirements

-Favorite Terms: For each chapter you will list your 3 favorite terms, then define each term in your own words.
+Favorite Terms: For each chapter you will define your 3 favorite terms, each in your own words.
 You will then provide a relationship for 2 of the terms.